artemis-analytics/artemis/docs/artemis.md

 The Artemis prototype presented in this document is a python data processing system with the following objectives:

-* demonstrate the use of the Apache Arrow standard data model for tabular data.
+* Demonstrate the use of the Apache Arrow standard data model for tabular data.
-* demonstrate the ability to represent generic business processes in the form of directed acyclic graphs which can run in-memory to transform tabular data efficiently.
+* Demonstrate the ability to represent generic business processes in the form of directed acyclic graphs which can be executed in-memory to transform tabular data efficiently.
-* demonstrate the use of a histogram-based data validation and quality assurance framework.
+* Demonstrate the use of a histogram-based data validation and quality assurance framework.

+The design decisions for Artemis must uphold data scientists core requirements for performing rigourous data analysis and the requirements defined by the Common Statistical Production Achitecture (CSPA).
-The design decisions for Artemis align with the Apache Arrow objectives to decouple the vertical integration in current big data systems in order to decouple the following components:
+Furthermore, design choices align with the Apache Arrow objective to provide a development platform for data science systems which decouples the vertical integration of data processing components:

-* Job configuration and algorithm scheduling
+* Job configuration and algorithm scheduling (Metadata management)
-* I/O and deserialization
+* I/O and deserialization (Data management)
-* In-memory storage
+* In-memory storage (Data format standardization)
-* Computing engine
+* Computing engine (Code re-use)

 ## Introduction

+The use of non-traditional administrative data for Official Statistics has a several notable features:

+* Data is closest to the true nature of demographics.
-One of the most striking differences and challenges of non-traditional administrative data is the lack of a common data model.
+* Preservation of the raw state of the data for analysts is required to extract the information.
+* Data access patterns differ from traditional survey data.

 Traditional sampling survey defines in advance the data which is collected, thus facilitating the creation of a data model with a schema that can be enforced on write.

-Non-traditional “Big Data” lacks a common data model which to express the data either on-disk or in-memory which is a result of several key challenges:
+The challenge presented to Official Statistics agencies is how to ingest, store and process adminstrative while preserving the raw nature of the data for analysts.
+This challenge is significantly inhibited by a lack of common data format with which to record the data and to analyze the data in-memory.

 * Variety of file formats are acquired with no common tool to read or convert data to a more suitable format in an organization.
 * Enforcing schema on write can impede or prevent the ingestion of data.
 * Traditional database modeling focuses on optimizing write operations for transactional, row oriented data.
 * Conversion of data to a propriety organizational data format or model can inhibit collaboration.
 * Ingestable data formats, such as csv, may be convenient but are not efficient on disk or in-memory.
+* Data conversions result in loss of information, significant performance overhead, and sustain fractured data architectures systems.

-Analytical workloads for administrative data sources which reside in a distributed data store will follow a pattern of write once, read many times.
+Analytical workloads for administrative data sources which reside in a data store (filesystem, distributed datastore, object store, etc...) will follow a pattern of write once, read many times.
 Analysts will iterate many times on a master data set to produce subsets of data tailored to the analysis and business needs.
-Analytical queries will read subsets of columns for large number of rows at a time.
-Columnar data storage both in-memory and on-disk greatly enhances the performance of analytical workloads by organizing data for a given column contiguously.
-The advantages are:
+Analytical queries will have common data access patterns such as

+* reading subsets of columns for large number of rows at a time.
-* Reduced number of seeks for multi-row reads.
-* Performant compression on columns due to single data types.
+* accessing elements in adjacent columns in succession.

+These data access patterns can benefit from column oriented table structures over traditional row-oriented access patterns which are more commonly found in traditional databases.

+Common data format which defines data primitive types that occur in data science, social science and business data will ensure that the raw state of the data can be preserved when consumed by organizations.

 ### Data standardization

-Open standards, simply put, allow for systems to directly communicate with each other.
+Open standards allow for systems to directly communicate with each other.
 Direct communication using standard protocols and data formats
 * simplifies system architecture
 * reduces ecosystem fragmentation
 * improves interoperability across processes.
 * eliminates dependency on proprietary systems.
-Most importantly, common data model faciliate code reuse, sharing, effective collaboration and data exchange, resulting in algorithms and libraries.
+Most importantly, common data formats faciliate code reuse, sharing, effective collaboration and data exchange, resulting in algorithms and libraries which are supported by a large open community.

 Several examples of data standards in computing today:
 * Human-readable semi-structured: XML, JSON